Saturday, February 27, 2010

 Focus on Chinese economic numbers is essential in the coming quarters.

-Greece - Can they get their house in order?
+Greece - Can it get their house in order?

 The real issue is whether we are going to have another EU banking crisis.
 Large EU members do not care about Greece, bu they do care about the quality of their banks.
 A bank problem will change the focus of the ECB which will put further pressure on the EUR.